-- Health Insurance Card: This is important to have in the bag, that way you’re not struggling to find it in your critical time.
+- Health Insurance Card: This is important to have in the bag so you’re not struggling to find it when your critical time comes.

 - Pre-registration forms from the hospital: It’s nice to have these filled out as much as possible, so you’re not worrying about it in your critical time.

-- Nursing Bra: This is a great way to support swollen, tender breasts, plus keep the breast pads in place.
+- Nursing Bra: This is a great way to support swollen, tender breasts.

-- Nursing Pillow: These can be used if you are breast feeding or bottle feeding; either way they reduce the strain on your arms, neck, and back when feeding your baby.
+- Nursing Pillow: These can be used whether you are breast feeding or bottle feeding; either way they reduce the strain on your arms, neck, and back when feeding your baby.

-- Toiletries: This could include things like hair ties or hair clips for longer hair, toothbrush, toothpaste, Kleenex, deodorant, soap, and sanitary pads.
+- Toiletries: This could include things like hair ties, toothbrush, toothpaste, Kleenex, deodorant, soap, and sanitary pads.
 You won’t know how long you’ll be there until that time has come.

-- Nightgown or Robe: It’s always nice to be comfortable in your own clothes, especially before and after giving birth to your baby.
+- Nightgown or Robe: It’s always nice to be comfortable in your own clothes, especially after giving birth to your baby.

 - Hard Candy/Gum: Mom’s mouth can get dry at times, so having mint gum or hard candies such as Jolly Ranchers or lollipops around will help put moisture back in your mouth.

-- Magazines: There could be ‘downtime’ before and after the birth of the baby.
+- Magazines: There may be downtime before and after the birth of the baby.
 This isn’t an essential item, but it could be a great way to keep your mind occupied.

 Things for Baby

 - Infant Car Seat and Head Support: The hospital will not let you leave without these two items, so it’s good to have them long before the baby is due.